A Ferrari at Heart

 In any case, it might not be a stretch to say that more people today probably know the Ferrari Dino than the Fiat Dino models that came out of this arrangement.
-Gooding & Company will offer an early Fiat Dino Spider at its Monterey auction, without reserve and with a pre-sale estimate of $120,000-$140,000.
+Gooding & Company will offer an early Fiat Dino Spider at its Monterey auctio.
+It comes without reserve and with a pre-sale estimate of $120,000-$140,000.

 Son of a Son of Ferrari

-Ferrari was a great racing experimenter in the 1950s and ’60s, fielding inline-fours and sixes and even V8s in addition to the more famous V12s.
-Something of an oddball in that eclectic mix was a 1.5-liter V6 designed at first for Formula Two, with much input from Enzo’s son, Alfredo.
+Ferrari was a great racing experimenter in the 1950s and ’60s.
+It featured inline-fours and sixes and even V8s in addition to the more famous V12s.
+Something of an oddball in that eclectic mix was a 1.5-liter V6 designed at first for Formula Two.
+It had a lot of input from Enzo’s son, Alfredo.
 Better known as Dino, the Ferrari scion died at age 24 from muscular dystrophy in 1956 before the engine that would bear his name was produced.

-The Ferrari V6 would power various racecars from the late 1950s through the mid-1960s, including the 1961 156 F1 “shark nose” and the tiny yet impossibly beautiful 1965 166P and 206P sports-racers.
+The Ferrari V6 would power various racecars from the late 1950s through the mid-1960s.
+This includes the 1961 156 F1 “shark nose” and the tiny yet impossibly beautiful 1965 166P and 206P sports-racers.
 When the FIA announced a higher 1.6-liter displacement limit for the 1967 F2 season, the V6 was again a perfect candidate.
-There was just one hitch: the rules demanded that the engines be based on production units installed in at least 500 cars within a 12-month period.
+There was just one hitch.
+The rules demanded that the engines be based on production units installed in at least 500 cars within a 12-month period.

 Ferrari struck a deal with Fiat to produce a 2.0-liter, 65-degree aluminum V6 and use it in Fiat sports models, to be called Dino.
 That satisfied the rule makers.
-The engine would also go into a new, small mid-engine sports car from Ferrari, also badged “Dino.”
+The engine would also go into a new, small mid-engine sports car from Ferrari.
+This was also badged “Dino.”
 That’s a whole other story.

 Brothers from a Another Mother